 OS: Android | Screen size: 6.7-inch OLED (120Hz)| Resolution: 3120 x 1440 | CPU: Google Tensor| Memory: 12GB RAM | Weight: 210g |Storage: 128 / 256 | Battery: 5,000mAh | Rear camera: 50MP wide (ƒ/1.85), 12MP ultrawide / 58MP telephoto| Front camera: 11MP (ƒ/2.2)

 The new Google Pixel 7 is going to be the device of choice for those who want a bigger, badder, faster, and more feature-packed flagship - and for those with deeper pockets.
-Retailing for $899 out the gates, the Pixel 7 Pro essentially retains the same pricing model as the previous iteration, namely as the most premium offering from the brand.
+Retailing for $899 out the gates, the Pixel 7 Pro essentially retained the same pricing model as the previous Google Pixel 6 Pro and carried the baton as the most premium offering from the brand.

 Again, like the standard Pixel 7, the Pixel 7 Pro is more of an iterative upgrade as opposed to a revolution to the formula.
 You've essentially got the same screen (120Hz OLED), upgraded RAM (12GB), and design as on the previous model, with a few well-thought-out tweaks to the formula here and there.